Social Icons

 Directed by Barry Cook and Tony Bancroft

-To be honest when Eddie Murphy is voice casting (like he did in the Shrek franchise), the animation will have moments.
-That is what Mulan had, this musical action comedy had enough moments of pure laughter, featuring Murphy’s character Mushu.
+To be honest, when Eddie Murphy is voice casting (like he did in the Shrek franchise), the animation is guaranteed to have its moments.
+That’s exactly what Mulan delivers—this musical action comedy is packed with moments of pure laughter, thanks to Murphy’s character, Mushu.

-Also, enough respect to the animators, Mulan was culturally drawn to fit the Chinese setting it was built on with enough action scenes to make you respect the path the movie took to get its message across.
+Also, major respect to the animators.
+Mulan is culturally authentic, fitting the Chinese setting it’s based on, with enough action scenes to make you appreciate the journey the movie takes to deliver its message.

-Mulan's tale is woven from the legendary story of Hua Mulan.
-She is described in "the Ballad of Mulan" as a woman who took her aged father's place in the army.
-She fought for twelve years and gained high merit.
+Mulan’s tale is inspired by the legendary story of Hua Mulan, described in The Ballad of Mulan as a woman who took her aged father’s place in the army.
+She fought for twelve years and earned high honors.

-Disney, being Disney took that story and made the best tale they could from it, which included dragons, a murder plot and turning her into a bigger hero than the ballad made her to be.
+Disney, being Disney, took that story and crafted an even grander tale, complete with dragons, a murder plot, and turning Mulan into an even bigger hero than the ballad portrayed.

-Let us start the tale of this movie from what followed when she disguised herself as a man to be able to join the army.
-After her departure in her father's place, her family prayed to their ancestors to protect her.
+Let’s dive into the movie’s story, starting with Mulan disguising herself as a man to join the army.
+After leaving in her father’s place, her family prays to their ancestors for her protection.

-The ancestors ordered a small dragon named Mushu, to go awaken the "great stone dragon" to protect Mulan in the army.
-Mushu accidentally destroys the dragon in the process of trying to wake it up and decides to conceal this and protect Mulan by himself.
+The ancestors order a small dragon named Mushu to awaken the “great stone dragon” to protect Mulan.
+However, Mushu accidentally destroys the stone dragon while trying to wake it up.
+To cover his mistake, he decides to protect Mulan himself.

-Mulan on her journey home discovers that the battle they fought that led to her expulsion was not won, and that danger laid ahead for her comrades and the emperor and she must do something.
+On her journey home, Mulan discovers that the battle they fought—the one that led to her expulsion—wasn’t actually won.
+Danger still looms for her comrades and the emperor, and she realizes she must take action.

 0 comments: